WOTAWALLY'S BITS

 OverSpeeding Script for TS20** by Wotawally

-is a script for use in scenarios for helping to prevent locos exceeding their permitted Maximum Speeds.
+This is a script for use in scenarios for helping to prevent locos exceeding their permitted Maximum Speeds.
 Unlike others that I have seen this doesn't engage Emergency Brakes or end the Scenario.

 A demo scenario for the Class55 Deltic on the GWML is included.